New Patients (847) 447-6637

 Lost Filling or Crown – Contact us as soon as possible.
 Do not use temporary measures to replace the dental filling or re-cement the dental crown.
 An over-the-counter pain reliever such as aspirin may ease discomfort.

 Toothache – Contact us as soon as possible.
-Toothaches are caused by a number of things.
+Toothaches are caused by several things.
 First, try rinsing your mouth with warm water or flossing to remove any lodged food.
 If you are experiencing swelling in the surrounding tissue, a cold compress may be applied to the outside of the mouth or cheek.

 Preventing Dental Emergencies